 Brighton is one of the classic British seaside locations, so a weekend in Sussex by the sea is a must.
-We visit a team knocking on the door of top flight football.
+We visit a team now back in top flight football.

 Brighton & Hove Albion is a true phoenix club.
-At the time of writing the Seagulls are riding high in the Championship, unbeaten and in early contention for automatic promotion to the Premier League.
+At the time of writing the Seagulls are back in the top flight for the first time after a 34-year absence.

 The club hasn’t been in the top flight since 1983, when its home was the old Goldstone Ground.
 It’s where I first watched the Seagulls and is now a drive-thru Burger King.
 After a period in the wilderness which saw the club ground hop from the 8,850-capacity Withdean Stadium to as far afield as Gillingham FC’s Priestfield Stadium, Brighton finally moved into a magnificent new ground in Falmer in 2011.
 [Continues]

 The 30,750-seat American Express Community Stadium – or the Amex for short – is a clear statement of intent for a city of 275,000 inhabitants.
 This is a club ready for life in the Premier League.

 It’s tempting to get nostalgic for the old school, pre-Taylor Report stadiums that many of us grew up with, with their rusty barriers, corrugated iron roofs and cigarette smoke drifting on the breeze.